 Ross Rosenberg, M.Ed., LCPC, CADC, CSAT

 Misrepresenting codependency, or what I now refer to as Self-Love Deficit Disorder (SLDD), only adds a layers of denial to a problem that is already shrouded in shame.
-In addition, it casts a serious problem in a positive light, while perpetuating the myth that SLD’s or codependents are victims, instead of a willing participant to their dysfunctional relationships with narcissists.
+In addition, it casts a serious problem in a positive light, while perpetuating the myth that SLD’s or codependents are victims, instead of willing participants in their dysfunctional relationships with narcissists.

 Who can argue that being empathetic is bad?
 Well, it isn’t.
 The idea that empaths are vulnerable people, just because of a certain personality type, is an excuse, which offers no solution to the problem.
 Being empathic is good!
-However, being empathic and allowing oneself to be hurt by people you choose to be with or are unconsciously attracted to, is not.
+However, being empathic and allowing yourself to be hurt by people you choose to be with, or are unconsciously attracted to, is not.

 But one could argue that being overly empathetic while choosing to be in harmful relationships with narcissists is dysfunctional and self-destructive.
 “Empath” should, therefore, not be a replacement term for “codependent,” When we admit we struggle with SLDD, we are honestly and courageously confessing our pain, while describing what we need to do in order to find loving, respecting and mutually caring relationships.